-I belonged to table tennis club although I belonged to a junior foodball team before.
+I belonged to table tennis club although I belonged to a junior football team before.

 I was a naughty talkative boy as usual but always surrounded by many friends, I think.

-But one day, I noticed I had been ignored by many people in my class.
+But one day, I noticed I had been ignored by many friends (boys) in my class.

 Not many people around me anymore, just 2 friends, there were.

-Since then, I tried to not stand out anymore.
+Since then, I tried not to stand out anymore in class.